Eastern blue-tongued skink

-The eastern blue-tongued lizard (Tiliqua scincoides scincoides), or eastern blue-tongued skink, is native to the east coast of Australia.
+The eastern blue-tongued skink (Tiliqua scincoides scincoides), or eastern blue-tongued lizard, is a species of skink native to the east coast of Australia.
 Its blue tongue can be used to warn off predators.
 In addition to flashing its blue tongue, the skink hisses and puffs up its chest to assert dominance and appear bigger when in the presence of its predators such as large snakes and birds.
 The eastern blue tongue is ovoviviparous and precocial, meaning that its young are more developed and advanced at their time of birth.
-Tiliqua scincoides scincoides is not venomous to humans and can be found in suburban and urban areas, specifically in house gardens.
+Tiliqua scincoides scincoides is not venomous or poisonous to humans and can be found in suburban and urban areas, specifically in house gardens.

 Nomenclature

-The eastern blue-tongued lizard (Tiliqua scincoides scincoides) is a species of skink in the genus Tiliqua.
-Tiliqua scincoides scincoides can also be called the common blue tongue, the eastern bluetongue, the eastern blue-tongued lizard, or skink.
-The Tiliqua scincoides scincoides is in the Animalia kingdom, the Chordata phylum, the Reptilia class, the Squamata order, the Scincidae family, the Tiliqua genus, the T. scincoides species, and the T. s. scincoides subspecies.
+The eastern blue-tongued skink (Tiliqua scincoides scincoides) is a species of skink in the genus Tiliqua.
+It is a subspecies of the common blue-tongued skink, and it is also called the eastern blue-tongued lizard, or the eastern bluetongue for short.
+Tiliqua scincoides scincoides is in the Animalia kingdom, the Chordata phylum, the Reptilia class, the Squamata order, the Scincidae family, the Tiliqua genus, the T. scincoides species, and the T. s. scincoides subspecies.